eduardo-matos/bypass/README.md

  bypass
 ```

-Make sure to use the `--net=host` option if RabbitMQ and MongoDB are running in the host network.
+Make sure to use the `--net=host` option if RabbitMQ is running in the host network.